nickangtc/nickang-blog-gatsby/content/blog/2020-07-19-the-magic-of-a-light-touch/index.md

 What has helped me in this regard is having joined a writing support group.
 Anything that makes one socially accountable to publish at a cadence (e.g. it is once a week for me with my fellow [word rafters](/2020-06-28-word-rafting)) is capable of muffling even the loudest self-critical thoughts.

 When in doubt, you are probably overthinking it.
 Pursue everything with a light touch and let the magic bring you forward!

+## Getting stuff done by not being mean to yourself

+> Once I remembered that my motivation is rooted in genuine curiosity and that my tasks are in complete alignment with who I am and want to be, my office suddenly seemed like a playground rather than a labor camp.

+This is the title of a blog post by Susan Piver that I stumbled on from Ali Abdaal's [newsletter](https://aliabdaal.com/having-doubts/) in May 2022.
+Read Susan's post [here](https://openheartproject.com/getting-stuff-done-by-not-being-mean-to-yourself).